 Figure 3 shows MSLP composites corresponding to large observed and modelled negative SLAs.
-For negative SLAs values of spatial correlation between MOD and OBS composites are also large (never lower than 0.90).
+Also for negative SLAs values of spatial correlation between "MOD" and "OBS" composites are large (never lower than 0.90).
 The number of events common to the two lists is lower for negative than for positive SLA, correspondingly suggesting larger errors in the hindcast than for positive SLAs.
-Note that the composites of Alicante and Trieste report the presence of a cyclone over the Mediterranean Sea in association with negative SLAs as well.
+Note that the composites of Alicante and Trieste report the presence of a cyclone over the Mediterranean Sea also in association with negative SLAs.

-In general, cyclones are deeper and better defined in the MOD composites than in the OBS composites.
-Actually, if SLAs are extracted from the model hindcast, the model simulation ensures a strong consistency between the MSLP fields (contributing to the MOD composites) and SLAs.
-If SLAs are extracted from observed time series, the corresponding MSLP (contributing to the OBS composite) might incorrectly reproduce the real position and the intensity of the cyclones because of errors in the ERA-Interim reanalysis and in the COSMO-ERA hindcast.
+In general, cyclones are deeper and more well defined in the "MOD" composites than in the "OBS" composites.
+Actually, if SLAs are extracted from the model hindcast, the model simulation ensures a strong consistency between the MSLP fields (contributing to the "MOD" composites) and SLAs.
+If SLAs are extracted from observed time series, the corresponding MSLP (contributing to the "OBS" composite") might incorrectly reproduce real position and the intensity of the cyclones, because of errors in the ERA-Interim reanalysis and in the COSMO-ERA hindcast.

-The similarity between the two columns of Figs. 2 and 3 show that the MSLP pattern associated with large positive SLAs in the model simulation is accurate and realistic, in spite of inaccuracies in the simulated maxima of individual events.
-Consequently, we conclude that the MSLP composites based on simulated events realistically reproduce the atmospheric patterns leading to large SLAs.
+The similarity between the two columns of figure 2 and 3 show that the MSLP pattern associated to large positive SLAs in the model simulation is accurate and realistic, in spite of inaccuracies in the simulated maxima of individual events.
+Consequently, we conclude that the MSLP composites based on simulated events reproduce realistically the atmospheric patterns leading to large SLAs.

-3.2 Evolution of the MSLP field during the development of large sea level anomalies
+20 3.2 Evolution of the MSLP field during the development of large sea level anomalies

-Figures 4 and 5, based on the 100 largest positive and negative SLA, respectively, show the ERA-Interim MSLP composites 48 h before (left column), 24 h before (middle column) and at the time (right column) of the SLA maxima.
-Each line of Figs. 4 and 5 separately considers one of the nine coastal stations.
+The panels of figures 4 and 5, based on the 100 largest positive and negative SLA, respectively, show the ERA-Interim MSLP composites 48 hours (left column), 24 hours (mid column) before and at the time (right column) of the SLA maxima.
+Each line of figures 4 and 5 considers separately one of the nine coastal stations. \(\textit{The state of the state of

+SVL/As/ th/CJables/, bital/fob/ heightive/SVL/As/ th/Dubl/obh/tikl/Thessaloniki/As/and/Tripb/W/.
 Figure 4, which considers positive SLAs, shows the presence of a cyclone, which is consequently a permanent feature in the atmospheric circulation leading to large positive SLAs.
-Figure 5, which considers negative SLAs, also shows the presence of a cyclone in the basin for most stations, except for Dubrovnik, Thessaloniki and Tripoli.
+Also figure 5, which considers negative SLAs, for most stations shows the presence of a cyclone in the basin, except for Dubrovnik, Thessaloniki and Tripoli.